Luis-Varona/MatrixBandwidth.jl/README.md

     - Simulated annealing [**under development**]
     - Genetic algorithm [**under development**]
 - **Recognition**
-  - Caprara&ndash;Salazar-González algorithm [**under development**]
   - Del Corso&ndash;Manzini algorithm
   - Del Corso&ndash;Manzini algorithm with perimeter search
+  - Caprara&ndash;Salazar-González algorithm
   - Saxe&ndash;Gurari&ndash;Sudborough algorithm
   - Brute-force search

-(Although the API is already stable with the bulk of the library already functional and tested, a few algorithms remain under development.
-Whenever such an algorithm is used, the error `ERROR: TODO: Not yet implemented` is raised.)
+(Although the API is already stable with the bulk of the library already functional and tested, the metaheuristic minimization algorithms remain under development.
+Whenever one of these algorithms is called, the error `ERROR: TODO: Not yet implemented` is raised.)

 An index of all available algorithms by submodule may also be accessed via the `MatrixBandwidth.ALGORITHMS` constant; simply run the following command in the Julia REPL: